-“Virtue Signaling” (2019) is a list of papers and analyses by Geoffrey Miller on the phenomenon of virtue signaling, as well as the issue that “runaway virtue signaling” can cause on freedom and freedom of speech.
+“Virtue Signaling” (2019) is a list of papers and analyses by Geoffrey Miller on the phenomenon of virtue signaling and the dangers of “runaway virtue signaling”, a potential risk to our freedom and freedom of speech.

 We All Virtue-Signal